LIGHTNING CRASH LANDING

-A much larger version of the above photograph (160Kbytes)
+Here is a much larger version of the above photograph (160Kbytes)

 He flew a circuit and landed at Garbutt and taxied back along Duckworth Street to the Stock Route air strip and parked his aircraft beside his mate.
 Then later on another P-38 took off from the Stock Route air strip, however he had barely climbed to 300 feet when both engines stopped.
 The aircraft veered to the right to land in the salt pan in the approximate direction of what was later to be Keyatta Park.
 It ended up somewhere in the area where the Lakes redevelopment is now located.

 The Americans experienced many early problems with the P-38's in our hot tropical climate.
 Their superchargers had to be continually synchronised.
 Their fuel tanks leaked when the wings expanded in the hot north Queensland sun and the humidity and tropical thunderstorms played havoc with electrical connections.

 The saltpan full of water after Cyclone Althea - 24 Dec 1971